Dakin Day is August 1

 by Danielle Cookish

-Dakin Day takes place on August 1 of every year and commemorates Dakin’s history and 52 years of helping keep pets and people where they belong - together.
+Dakin Day takes place annually on August 1 and commemorates Dakin’s history and more than 50 years of helping keep pets and people where they belong - together.

 In 2019, the office of Mayor Domenic J. Sarno delivered a proclamation at Dakin’s Springfield Animal Resource Center to declare it Dakin Day in Springfield.
 The proclamation lauded Dakin for our work in promoting the bonds between pets and their people, noting, “The impact of their work can be felt in the City of Springfield, throughout the Pioneer Valley, and beyond.”

 Every year, we celebrate Dakin day by giving back to the community that allows us to do so much for pets and people.